Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2025-11-04-Polarizability_from_TD-LRT.md

 tags: DFT, Math
 ---

 Previously we have shown how [:link:quantum TD-LRT](./TD_LRT.html) works, now let's put that into work by calculating the polarizability of a quantum system.
-Unlike Fermi's golden rule which starts at electron-electric field interaction, here we start by considering the dipole-electric field interaction energy
+Here we start by considering the dipole-electric field interaction energy

 $$
 \hat{V}(t) = -\mathbf{\hat d} \cdot \mathbf{E}(t) = e\mathbf{\hat r} \cdot \mathbf{E}(t) \tag{1}